-Particularly, the horizontal workstream will contribute to accelerated SDG implementation through the design and promotion of pro-poor and gender-sensitive policies and government frameworks (SDG1b and SDG5c), the development of effective, accountable and transparent institutions at all levels (SDG16.6), enhanced policy coherence for sustainable development (SDG17.14 and 17.15); and the development of a sound institutional architecture to ensure mobilization of resources from a variety of sources (SDG 1a, 17.3 and 17.16).
+Particularly, the horizontal workstream will contribute to accelerated SDG implementation through the design and promotion of pro-poor and gender-sensitive policies and government frameworks (SDG1b and SDG5c), the development of effective, accountable and transparent institutions at all levels (SDG16.6), enhanced policy coherence for sustainable development (SDG17.14 and 17.15); and the development of a sound institutional architecture (such as the Armenia SDG investors map or others) to ensure mobilization of resources from a variety of sources (SDG 1a, 17.3 and 17.16) as well as strong real sector's presence in Armenia (in particular: financially literate population, business and SMEs) which is able to make rational and informed decisions as consumers of different financial instruments (SDG1.4).
 Accelerated achievement of these targets will in turn service as an "SDG multiplier" by enabling progress across all other SDGs.

-The vertical workstream will primary contribute to improved service delivery in targeted sectors during the second half of the JP and the years to follow thereafter, thus providing opportunities for accelerated implementation of SDG targets 2.1, 3.2, 4.1 and 13.2.
+The vertical workstream will primary contribute to improved service delivery in targeted sectors during the second half of the JP and the years to follow thereafter, thus providing opportunities for accelerated implementation of SDG targets 1.3, 2.1, 3.2, 4.1 and 13.2.
 Through better and more targeted investments in climate change resilience, education, health and social protection in pursuit of the SDGs, by 2022 every boy and girl in Armenia will have a better chance to survive, to arrive at school well-nourished and ready to learn, to grow up, live and work as a healthier, better skilled and more productive adult.
 Moreover, all Armenians, including women and men, boys and girls, poor, people with disabilities, immigrants, etc, will enjoy increased opportunities to realise their innate potential and be more resilient to shocks and stresses.
 Men and women will be benefitting equally from family-friendly policies, social protection and be better capable of balancing work and care responsibilities, especially during times of crisis.
-Poor and deprived families, including their children will also be provided with better opportunities and the capacity to better prepare for and respond to current and future impacts of climate change, environmental degradation and pollution.
+Poor and deprived families, including their children will also be provided with better and more targeted support, opportunities and the capacity to better prepare for and respond to current and future impacts of shocks, climate change, environmental degradation and pollution.